ALTERNATIVE DISPUTE RESOLUTION

 Mediation allows people an opportunity to speak and be heard, while a neutral manages the conversation.
 It helps improve communication, improve relationships, and solve problems.
 Our professional mediators are trained and certified in accordance with standards set by the New York State Unified Court System, and their services offer real and lasting solutions.
 These services are free or low-cost.

-Community Mediation is available to a broad spectrum of people and organizations, including workplaces, small claims court, schools, neighbors, landlords, tenants, and businesses.
+Community Mediation is available to a broad spectrum of people and organizations, including workplaces, small claims court, schools, businesses, and disputes between neighbors and tenants.

 Intended to allow parents to build a self-determined plan for custody and/or visitation rights for their child(ren).
 For parents struggling with issues around custody and visitation rights.

 Rather than fighting each other in open court, parents (and other family members) can sit down together and describe exactly what it is that they need to make an arrangement work, including issues of Custody and Visitation.
 This creates agreements that work better, last longer, and have much less of a negative impact on all involved parties.

 Intended to allow parties involved in Small Claims proceedings to settle more quickly and with greater say in the process.
 Mediation can help find a resolution that the parties themselves choose.